telicent-oss/json-register/README.md

 ## Monitoring

-The library provides methods to query connection pool and cache metrics.
-Applications can use these to integrate with monitoring systems such as Prometheus, OpenTelemetry, or custom logging.
+The library provides comprehensive telemetry metrics for integration with monitoring systems such as Prometheus, OpenTelemetry, or custom logging.
+All metrics can be retrieved individually or as a complete snapshot.

 ### Connection Pool Metrics

 *   `pool_size()`: Total number of connections in the pool (idle and active)
 *   `idle_connections()`: Number of idle connections available for use
+*   `active_connections()`: Number of connections currently in use
 *   `is_closed()`: Whether the connection pool is closed

 ### Cache Metrics